-You may be asked to pay your rent in any of these ways:
+If you entered into your agreement before 30 September 2024, you may be asked to pay your rent in any of these ways:

-- cash;
+- cash

-- cheque;
+- cheque

-- deposit to a nominated account;
+- deposit to a nominated account

-- credit card;
+- credit card

-- EFTPOS; or
+- EFTPOS

 - deduction from pay, centrelink payment or benefit.

-If the provider wants you to pay your rent in a way that is not listed here you do not have to agree.
-If you are asked to pay in a way not listed (e.g. rent card) then you should be given a notice:
+If the provider wants you to pay your rent in a way that is not listed here, you do not have to agree.
+If you are asked to pay in a way not listed (e.g. third -party platform) then you should be given a notice:

-- stating the costs associated with the other way of paying rent (e.g. rent card); and - with the choice of at least two additional ways to pay your rent from the list above.
+- stating the costs associated with the other way of paying rent (e.g. third-party platform) - with the choice of at least two additional ways to pay your rent from the list above.